nathansmith11170/handmade/README.md

 tutorials related to the Handmade Hero video series along with other materials from that community.
 Check it out: https://hero.handmade.network/

+Very early on this will diverge from Handmade Hero because it's a completely different type of game (for example, no joystick/gamepad).
+However, following Casey's methodologies and the lessons provided helps get it off the ground regardling platform layer, renderer, audio, etc. I highly recommend his series.

+Additionally, I will not be fully adhering to Casey's non-use of libraries, since eventually I want to hardware accelerate the rendering.
+And this game will have network code.
+Additionally, I'm utilizing SDL2 instead of writing directly for the platform I'm developing on.

+# Building

+Toolchain is LLVM-19, so clang-19, etc etc GNUMakefile, and use your favorite compilation database generator for clangd support.
+I use bear

 # The goals/milestones for the game are:

 ## The player may join and own a corporation